WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 First, create a section called `customTemplates` at the root level of `theme.json`.
 This section has two required keys:
-`Name`, which is the name of the template file without the file ending.
+- `name`, which is the name of the template file without the file ending.
-`title`, which is the visible title of the template in the editors.
+- `title`, which is the visible title of the template in the editors.

 ```json
 "customTemplates": [